git-obsolescence/poc/README.md

 script finds its origin.

 You also need a git repository to work with and you need to configure it to turn on obsolescence.
 Do this using `git config`.
+While you're at it, you'll need to turn on the optional worktreeConfig extension.

    $ git config obsolescence.enabled true
+   $ git config extensions.worktreeConfig true

 It is helpful to mark upstream branches as stable.
 This will speed up comparing changes in `git rebase` because it will not consider any changes on stable